-Causeway Coast and Glens Borough Council Report to Those Charged With Governance 2019 Progress Report - 11th March 2020 No Finding Priority Rating Recommendation Management Response (including target date) Progress as at 11th March 2020 Internal Reference Management Accounts (a) Whilst we note that there has been significant progress in the production of management accounts in 2018-19: 2 The Council should produce the management accounts on a more timely basis and present these to Council committees along with a detailed variance analysis.
+Causeway Coast and Glens Borough Council Report to Those Charged With Governance 2019 Progress Report - 9th September 2020 No Finding Priority Rating Recommendation Management Response (including target date) Progress as at 9th September 2020 Ű Management Accounts (a) Whilst we note that there has been significant progress in the production of management accounts in 2018-19: 2 The Council should produce the management accounts on a more timely basis and present these to Council committees along with a detailed variance analysis.
 Agreed - Detailed management accounts produced for periods 3, 4 and 5 thus far, period 5 presented to finance committee 24 October 2019.
 Period 6 due to be issued to management by end of Oct 2019.
 Variance analysis accompanies.
-P9 (up to Dec 2019) Management Accounts presented to February Finance Committee, P10 (up to Jan 2020)being presented to March Finance Committee. they were not produced for the entire year; there is still a significant time delay in monthly management accounts being presented at Council committees.
-For example Period 6 (September 2018) management accounts were not presented to the Corporate Planning and Resources Committee until 15 January 2019; and the variance analysis information presented with the management accounts is still limited. (b) In addition, it was noted from discussions with the Accountant and review of the management accounts that, due to a limitation of the current finance system, management accounts are produced on a net balance basis.
+P12 Mangement Accounts (MA) presented to Finance Committee on 30th June.
+Months 1-3 MA presented to Finance Working Group in August and M1-4 MA will be presented to Finance Committee on 10th September 2020 they were not produced for the entire year; there is still a significant time delay in monthly management accounts being presented at Council committees.
+For example Period 6 (September 2018) management accounts were not presented to the Corporate Planning and Resources Committee until 15 January 2019; and By September 2020 - SLT to receive and agree Management Accounts Policies and Procedures to include the following a) content and layout of MA b) timescales and c) associated narrative d) Finance Business Partner associated with each Directorate.
+Due to Covid and resourcing this has been extended to December 2020. the variance analysis information presented with the management accounts is still limited. (b) In addition, it was noted from discussions with the Accountant and review of the management accounts that, due to a limitation of the current finance system, management accounts are produced on a net balance basis.
 Therefore, for locations such as leisure centres the management accounts show net expenditure rather than separately disclosing income and expenditure.
 The Council should ensure that any new financial system is capable of preparing management accounts which report income and expenditure separately.
 This is a fundamental requirement identified in the need for a new system.
-New system currently being specified c Closing Ledgers Our testing of transactions identified that ledgers are being kept open to accommodate the production of management accounts.
+March DW "New system currently being specified" No further update available at this time Closing Ledgers Our testing of transactions identified that ledgers are being kept open to accommodate the production of management accounts.
 The Council should endeavour to close its ledgers on a monthly basis to avoid the risk of mispostings.
-General ledger closed up to and including P5 All ledgers closed once draft accounts agreed for the period in question.
+General ledger closed up to and including P5 March DW "All ledgers closed once draft accounts agreed for the period in question" June - Policies and Procedures to be documented regarding closing of ledgers and associated control accounts to ensure accuracy and timeliness of Management Accounts.
+SLT to receiveprogress report on Draft Policies and Procedures and review prior to September Audit Committee.
+No further update available at this time